 - The project gets canceled

-- The project becomes unsustainable due to expectations of parallel development
+- The project becomes unsustainable due to parallel development

 - The project may ship and then need to be rolled back